JuggleWithTim/TwitchAIchatbot/README.md

 ### 3. Install Dependencies
 * Open the command prompt and navigate to the folder containing bot.js `cd /path/to/TwitchOllama`
-* Install required npm packages with `npm install tmi.js axios openai`
+* Install required npm packages with `npm install tmi.js axios openai fs path`
 * Make sure Ollama has the model you want to use installed.
 Run `ollama run llama3.2` in the command prompt to install the default model.

 ### 4. Configure the Bot